 Taking your eye off the ball while calculating – MISCALCULATION

 Keen followers of cricket will know how Sunil Gavaskar always gets agitated when a batsman gets run-out because of not grounding the bat.
 For him it is unpardonable since to ground the bat is part of the process of batsmanship and more importantly, it is a case of throwing away one’s wicket.
-He is known to have been such a stickler for correctness — he always took an extra run after a century before celebrating since the manual scorer could have made a mistake — no wonder he gets so incensed!
+He is known to have been such a stickler for correctness — he always took an extra run before celebrating after reaching a 100 since the manual scorer could have made a mistake — no wonder he gets so incensed!

 Just like running between the wickets is the hard (or donkey) work in cricket, the calculation part is the hard (or donkey) work in the CAT QA.
 You can either choose to just run without really being alert and present or be vigilant & fast at the same time a la Dhoni & Virat.